 Here's your action plan:

-- Start your 7-day free trial with RankMyCv
+- Try free analysis with RankMyCv

 - Test your current resume against a target job

-- Identify your baseline score (aim for 85%+)
+- Identify your baseline score and the sections driving it

 - Apply advanced tips based on your gaps